itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 Working on a overhaul of the website design?
 Just create a new branch so it doesn't interfere with non-developers updating content.

 Want to see what a website looked like six months ago?
-Just revert back to commit at that time.
+Just revert back to a commit at that time.

 Have a complicated approval process?
 With pull requests and branching you can make the approval process as complex as you need.